 This program provides hospital and medical insurance benefits for persons 65 years or older, the disabled, and those suffering from chronic kidney diseases.
-It is important to know that each person-employee and spouse separately, whether working or not-should file application for coverage with the Social Security Administration about eight weeks before the 65th birthday, or prior to retirement if that occurs later, to assure prompt coverage.
-For detailed information contact the local office of the Social Security Administration.
+It is important to know that each person-employee and spouse separately, whether working or not-should file application for coverage with the Social Security Administration about three months before the 65th birthday if they are not yet receiving Social Security benefits to assure prompt coverage.
+For detailed information contact the local office of the Social Security Administration or (www.socialsecurity.gov).